stelzinga/MF/Management_Framework.md

 ### Infra
 IT Infrastructure or Infra is the total of hardware and software needed to run Applications.
 This includes, but is not limited to:
+- PC's
+- Laptops
 - Servers
+- Virtualised versions of the above three
 - Routers
 - Switches
+- Firewalls
 - Cables
-- Firewalls
 - Local Storage (NAS, SAN)
 - Cloud
 - System Software

 Most of the components above have a minimal software referred to as system software.
 This includes operating systems and utility software.
-Both have no direct use for the Services  of the Venture.
-The latter includes backup-software, anti-virus etc.
+The latter includes backup-software, anti-virus etc. Both have no direct use for the Services of the Venture.

 ### Applications
 Applications are the software that aid the Venture directly or indirectly in producing the Services.
 There are two main types of Applications:
 - Supplied Applications
 - In-house Applications

 The former includes all off-the-shelf software i.e. software that is not part of the core Services of the Venture or which are so common that they would not lead to a competitive edge.
-In-House applications concerns software that contributes directly to the Services and either may have a competitive edge and/or has features that cannot be found in off-the-shelf software.
+In-House applications concerns software that contributes directly or indirectly to the Services and either may have a competitive edge and/or has features that cannot be found in off-the-shelf software.

-Applications also includes Artificial Intelligence in any shape.
+Applications also includes Artificial Intelligence or any of its derivatives.
 ________________________________________
 ## Risk
 Risk is both a result from Operations as well as the name of the Business Function dedicated to the management of Risk.
 As a Business Function, Risk is concerned with the assessment of Risk resulting from the performance of Operations including Risk embedded in the Services and Products resulting from Operations as well as the Risk that the performance of Operations engender.
 Assessment includes analysing, measuring, comparing to benchmarks of Risk as well as defining plans to mitigate said Risk.